Lifestyles in Portugal

 Portuguese culture

 Understanding Portuguese culture will definitely help you fit in with your new country.
-Portuguese families love receiving guests and when tourists visit their cities or villages, they love to learn more about them.
+Portuguese families love receiving guests, and when tourists visit their cities or villages, they love to learn more about them.
 This can be a great way to ask questions, meet new people, and gain an understanding of traditions in Portugal.

 The Portuguese are famous for their open-mindedness.
-You will find them friendly and welcoming, and learning some of the local language will go a long way to help relate to locals.
+You will find them friendly and welcoming, and learning some of the local language will go a long way to help you relate to locals.

-In fact, enrolling in a language class can be a great way to meet new people and learn more about Portugal.
+In fact, enrolling in a language class can be a great way to meet new people and simultaneously learn more about Portugal.

 Good to know: